Paul Goldschmidt Player Props: Cardinals vs. Nationals

 Paul Goldschmidt At The Plate

-- Goldschmidt has had at least one RBI in 32.2% of his games this year (28 of 87), with more than one RBI 14 times (16.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 32.6% of his games this year, Goldschmidt has driven in at least one run.
+In 14 of those games (15.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 39 of 87 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored in 40 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.